mrkaye97/blog/content/post/2021-01-13-a-gentle-introduction-to-markov-chains-and-mcmc/index.markdown

 hiddenFromHomePage: no
 contentCopyright: no
 reward: no
-mathjax: no
+mathjax: yes
-mathjaxEnableSingleDollar: no
+mathjaxEnableSingleDollar: yes
-mathjaxEnableAutoNumber: no
+mathjaxEnableAutoNumber: yes
 hideHeaderAndFooter: no
 flowchartDiagrams:
   enable: no